thatnewyorker/Arness/README.md

   - Extended BusPpuView to support construction from parts (BusPpuView::from_parts), borrowing only PPU-related subfields.
   - Removed mem::replace usage in timing/orchestrator paths (PPU stepping and DMA micro-steps) in favor of non-overlapping borrows.
 - Deprecation: BusPpuView::new(&Bus) is deprecated in favor of BusPpuView::from_parts(...) to avoid whole-Bus immutable borrows in orchestrator code.
-- API surface: BusPpuView and CpuMemoryView are internal to the bus module; downstream consumers should use the Bus façade and PpuBus trait where needed.
+- API surface: BusPpuView and CpuMemoryView are internal to the bus module; the PpuBus trait and related test mocks are centralized in bus/interfaces.rs; downstream consumers should use the Bus façade and the canonical crate::bus::interfaces::PpuBus.
 - Reorg: Extracted PPU mapping helpers to bus/ppu_memory.rs, moved DMA glue impls to bus/dma_glue.rs, and added bus/ram_helpers.rs; Bus methods delegate to these helpers to keep the Bus façade (in bus/mod.rs) focused while preserving behavior.
 - Tests: Added unit tests covering DMA alignment behavior (513/514 cycles), read/write alternation, RAM mirroring via CpuMemoryView, and end-to-end OAM DMA correctness.